paichayon321/cicd-kubernetes/README.md

 # Pipeline flow
 1. Creating the docker imagge
 2. Pushing the docker image to Harbor
-3. Deploy the YAML file to PKS
+3. Deploy the YAML file to PKS (DEV, UAT, PROD)
 4. Getting the application’s IP address
+5. Use Blue Green Deployment